 Free Inquiry Introduction Post #1: The Wonderful World of Down syndrome

-I have chosen to focus my free inquiry project on students who happen to have Down syndrome.
-When I was growing up, I attended Highlands Elementary in Cranbrook, BC and we had the only ā€œspecial educationā€ program in the city.
-All the kids who needed extra support were bussed to Highlands.
+I have chosen to focus my free inquiry project on Down syndrome.
+When I was growing up, I attended elementary school in Cranbrook, BC and we had the only ā€œspecial educationā€ program in the city.
+All the kids who needed extra support were bussed to my school.
 I remember helping with programming, spending lunch hours with a friend who had Cerebral Palsy and baking with friends in the ā€œspecial educationā€ room.
 It was in Elementary School where I first met a friend with Down syndrome.
 I’ve actually reconnected with him in the last few years through our local Special Olympics chapter.
 I have had the privilege of meeting a lot of amazing kids and adults who have Down syndrome.
-From being a nanny, to working in an adult day program, to being an Education Assistant in SD#5 and with two little girls who are home learners.
+From being a nanny, to working in an adult day program, working in group homes, to being an Education Assistant in SD#5 and with two little girls who are home learners.
 It is a huge passion of mine that people with Down syndrome have every opportunity possible to reach their full potential.
 In my opinion, the world is a MUCH better place because people with Down syndrome are here with us.

 What is Down syndrome?

 Here is a quick little video that is very informative about Down syndrome.
-If you asked me about the traits that people with Down syndrome possess, here are a few things that would be on the list:
+If you ask me about the traits that people with Down syndrome possess, here are a few things that would be on my list:

 • Contagious smiles